 Regardless of the nature of people's concerns, we know how difficult crisis situations can be for people with severe learning disabilities, and their families, particularly when it comes to communication.
-In an emergency situation, it can be difficult for the police to receive the information they require about a person's individual needs, and the person with a learning disability may be unable to communicate this making a difference to the lives of people with severe learning disabilities themselves either as a result of existing communication barriers, or of the distress that they are in.
+In an emergency situation, it can be difficult for the police to receive the information they require about a person's individual needs, and the person with a learning disability may be unable to communicate this themselves either as a result of existing communication barriers, or of the distress that they are in.